webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 ## 2.1 Explain the VALUE of ARTIFACTS in the discovery/concept preparation phase for a project

-- VALUE of ARTIFACTS::Business case or business objective::Return on investment (ROI) analysis
+- VALUE of ARTIFACTS::Business case or business objective::_Return on investment (ROI) analysis_
   - Business Case: A formal document outlining the project's justification, benefits, risks, and costs, convincing stakeholders of its value.
   - Business Objective: The overall goal or desired outcome the project aims to achieve, driving its direction and success metrics.
-  - Evaluating the financial benefits of the project compared to its costs.
+  - ROI: Evaluating the financial benefits of the project compared to its costs.
 Measures like net present value (NPV), payback period, and internal rate of return (IRR) help assess its profitability and feasibility.
-- VALUE of ARTIFACTS::Business case or business objective::Current state vs. future state
+- VALUE of ARTIFACTS::Business case or business objective::_Current state vs. future state_
   - Analyzing the current situation and challenges, then outlining the desired future state the project aims to achieve.
 This gap analysis helps define project scope and objectives.
-- VALUE of ARTIFACTS::Prequalified vendor
+- VALUE of ARTIFACTS::_Prequalified vendor_
   - A vendor who has already met defined criteria and proven their capabilities, making them eligible for further consideration or proposal submission.
-- VALUE of ARTIFACTS::Predetermined client
+- VALUE of ARTIFACTS::_Predetermined client_
   - A client who has already been identified and agreed upon for the project, potentially influencing its scope and requirements.
-- VALUE of ARTIFACTS::Preexisting contracts::Client SOW
+- VALUE of ARTIFACTS::Preexisting contracts::_Client SOW_
   - Existing agreements or obligations that might impact the project, such as vendor contracts, client agreements, or resource limitations.
   - A document outlining the specific tasks, deliverables, and responsibilities expected from the client in the project.
-- VALUE of ARTIFACTS::Preexisting contracts::Client TOR
+- VALUE of ARTIFACTS::Preexisting contracts::_Client TOR_
   - A document outlining the project scope, objectives, and expectations from the client's perspective.
-- VALUE of ARTIFACTS::Financial concepts::Capital expenses (CapEx) vs. operational expenses (OpEx)
+- VALUE of ARTIFACTS::Financial concepts::_Capital expenses (CapEx) vs. operational expenses (OpEx)_
   - Capital Expenses (CapEx): One-time investments in long-term assets like equipment or infrastructure, impacting initial project costs.
   - Operational Expenses (OpEx): Ongoing costs associated with running the project, such as salaries, materials, and maintenance.

 ## 2.2 Given a scenario, perform activities during the PROJECT INITIATION PHASE

-- PROJECT INITIATION PHASE::Develop the project charter::Project objectives
+- PROJECT INITIATION PHASE::Develop the project charter::_Project objectives_
-  - This formal document outlines the project's purpose, objectives, scope, stakeholders, and key decisions.
-It serves as a roadmap and reference point throughout the project lifecycle.
+  - This formal document **outlines the project's purpose, objectives, scope, stakeholders, and key decisions**.
+It serves as a **roadmap** and reference point throughout the project lifecycle.
   - Clear and measurable statements defining what the project aims to achieve.
 These objectives should be SMART (Specific, Measurable, Achievable, Relevant, and Time-bound).
-- PROJECT INITIATION PHASE::Develop the project charter::Project success criteria
+- PROJECT INITIATION PHASE::Develop the project charter::_Project success criteria_
   - How will you know the project is successful?
 Define specific metrics or benchmarks that demonstrate achievement of the objectives.
-- PROJECT INITIATION PHASE::Develop the project charter::Preliminary scope statement
+- PROJECT INITIATION PHASE::Develop the project charter::_Preliminary scope statement_
   - A high-level overview of the project's boundaries, what it includes and excludes.
 This statement helps manage expectations and prevent scope creep.
-- PROJECT INITIATION PHASE::Identify and assess stakeholders
+- PROJECT INITIATION PHASE::_Identify and assess stakeholders_
   - Individuals or groups impacted by or interested in the project's success.
 Analyze their roles, interests, and potential influence.
-- PROJECT INITIATION PHASE::Develop a responsibility assignment matrix (RAM)::Responsible, Accountable, Consulted, Informed (RACI)
+- PROJECT INITIATION PHASE::Develop a responsibility assignment matrix (RAM)::_Responsible, Accountable, Consulted, Informed (RACI)_
   - (Also known as RACI Matrix) This matrix clarifies roles and responsibilities for project tasks.
 Each task is assigned an owner (Responsible), decision-maker (Accountable), consulted party (Consulted), and informed party (Informed).
-- PROJECT INITIATION PHASE::Establish accepted communication channels
+- PROJECT INITIATION PHASE::_Establish accepted communication channels_
   - Define the communication methods preferred by stakeholders and project team members.
 This ensures clear and timely information flow.
-- PROJECT INITIATION PHASE::Develop a records management plan::Data
+- PROJECT INITIATION PHASE::Develop a records management plan::_Data_
   - Outlines how project data, documents, and other records will be created, stored, secured, accessed, and disposed of.
 Compliance and future reference are key considerations.
-- PROJECT INITIATION PHASE::Develop a records management plan::Documents
+- PROJECT INITIATION PHASE::Develop a records management plan::_Documents_
   - Outlines how project data, documents, and other records will be created, stored, secured, accessed, and disposed of.
 Compliance and future reference are key considerations.
-- PROJECT INITIATION PHASE::Define access requirements
+- PROJECT INITIATION PHASE::_Define access requirements_
   - Determine who needs access to specific information and project documents, balancing security and collaboration needs.
 - PROJECT INITIATION PHASE::Review existing artifacts
   - Analyze existing documents, reports, or data that could inform the project plan and avoid duplicating efforts.